ihmeuw-msca/distrem/docs/user_guide/ensemble_fitting.rst

     )
     res = model.fit(SBP_vals)

-:code:`res` contains an array of fitted weights as well as an :code:`EnsembleModel` object that has already been initialized with the distributions provided to :code:`model`.
-They can be accessed as
+:code:`res` contains an array of fitted weights as well as an :code:`EnsembleDistribution` object that has already been initialized with the distributions provided to :code:`model`.
+They can be accessed as follows:
-follows:

 .. code-block:: python
     # fitted weights
     fitted_weights = res.weights

     # fitted ensemble
-    fitted_ensemble = res.ensemble_model
+    fitted_ensemble = res.ensemble_distribution